Journal description and aims

 The final decision concerning the publication of the papers belongs to the Editor in Chief and to the Associate Editors.

 The reviewing process is completed within three months.
-The paper is published in the first issue that is available after the end of the reviewing process.
+The paper is published immediately after proofs acceptance.
+The paper is then collected in the first available issue (January, April, July, October).

-IGF is collaborating with Publons to give to "Frattura ed integrità Strutturale" reviewers the recognition they deserve for their peer review contributions.
+IGF is collaborating with Clarivate and Reviewers Credits to recognise Fracture and Structural Integrity reviewers for their peer review contributions.

 Digital archiving